About the School of Health and Human Sciences

 Southern Cross University and the School of Health and Human Sciences aim to be at the forefront of providing education that prepares high calibre graduates to be part of a contemporary health service.
 Our students will be aware of the challenges and be equipped to respond to them as well as becoming leaders of future change.

 Great facilities, expert staff and close links with health and care providers enable our students to develop the knowledge and skills to pursue a wide range of professions.
-The School offers undergraduate degrees across a diverse range of disciplines, including nursing, osteopathy, occupational therapy, exercise science, clinical exercise physiology, podiatry, psychology, speech pathology and midwifery.
-We offer a generic degree which includes studies in nutrition and pedorthics.
-The School also offers postgraduate degrees as well as continuing professional education programs.
-The aim of the School is to design opportunities for qualified practitioners to gain CPD points and higher qualifications in their interest area.
+The School offers undergraduate degrees across a diverse range of disciplines, including nursing, osteopathy, occupational therapy, exercise science, clinical exercise physiology, podiatry, pedorthics, psychology, speech pathology, biomedical science and midwifery.

 You will be taught by inspiring lecturers who are at the forefront of driving improvements in healthcare and the wellbeing of society through relevant research ensuring that our courses are at the cutting edge of knowledge.
 In addition most of our courses require work-based learning, so you will get out and meet real people with real issues and be part a team to help resolve those issues.

 We will work together in partnership with you to ensure you have the best possible experience and achieve your goals, graduating with a degree that you can be proud of.